-- 1. Using a disposable transfer pipet, transfer approximately 1 mL of a 0.1 M metal salt solution to a clean test tube. - 2.
+- 1. Acquire approximately 5 mL of 6 M HCl in a test tube and bring it to your lab bench at the beginning. - 2.
+Using a disposable transfer pipet, transfer approximately 1 mL of a 0.1 M metal salt solution to a clean test tube. - 3.
 Using the dedicated transfer pipet attached to the reagent bottles, slowly add a couple of drops of one of the reagents to one of the metal salts.
-Record your observations. - 3.
-Add a couple more drops and record your observations.
-Continue until you are sure that you have added an excess of the reagent.
-It will not take more than 0.5 mL to reach an excess of the reagents.
+Record your observations.